Skip to main content

 • Heat: No

 The heat retention beats out other baths, too, including some that actually offer heat settings.
-If you’re strapped for storage space and just want to soak your feet or prep them for a DIY pedicure, this is a good option for you.
+Thus, we named it one of the best foot spas if you’re just interested in soaking.
+If you’re strapped for storage space and just want to soak your feet or maybe even dip them in an ice bath, this is a good option for you.

 Pros